knobs-dials/duppy/README.md

 Duplicate file detection.

-Only checks within file sets with the same size, because that can exclude ever reading a bunch of files up front.
+Only checks within file sets with the same size, because that can exclude ever reading a good portion of files.

 Within those same-sized sets we need to check, we read small-to-moderate-sized blocks of content at a time, because many unique files are unique in the first few dozen kilobytes.

 On a set of largeish, mostly-unique files, we can avoid reading most file contents.

-In other cases don't save as much, e.g.
+In other cases we don't save as much, e.g.
-- for many same-sized files, we read the start of every one
+- for many same-sized files, we still read the start of every one
-- for many tiny files we are more bound more by filesystem calls, and on platter drives specifically seeks
+- for many tiny files we are more bound more by filesystem calls, and on platter drives specifically seek speed
-- for many large identical files, we have to read all their contents (though this should be a rare case, and arguably what you *want* it to do anyway)
+- for many large identical files, we have to read all their contents (though this should be a rare case, and you would probably *want* that verification in this case)

 Example:
 ===